Glendive & DAwson county FLOOD PROTECTION Project

-Flood risk is holding Glendive back & putting lives in danger.
-Ice jams on the Yellowstone River can cause sudden, fast-moving floods that threaten homes, infrastructure, and businesses in Dawson County.
+Parts of Dawson County have severe flood risk.
+Ice jams on the Yellowstone River can cause sudden, fast-moving floods that threaten homes, infrastructure, and businesses, particularly in West Glendive.
 For decades, this risk has also limited economic growth in West Glendive.

 -